pestrela/music/traktor/README.md

 Apple and MacOS is in general a better choice to do audio work (both DJing and Production).

 The operating system is stronger because it was built on Unix.
 The hardware and software are better integrated as they are built by the same company.
-And there is generally less bugs across the board as the hardware are standardized (ie, all macs are basically the same).
+And there is generally less bugs across the board as the hardware are standardized (ie, all macs are the same inside the same model).

-Nevertheless its definitely not perfect; while I've more issues in Windows, I've also seen many issues in Mac.
+Nevertheless its definitely not perfect; while for sure I've seen more issues in Windows, I've also seen (too many) issues in Mac.
-In particular, as of Nov 2019 there is a lot of problems with MacOS Catalina.
-This is both the migration to 64-bit only drivers, and the removal of itunes/music App.
-Hopefully these are temporary situations until the dust settles.
+In particular, as of Nov 2019 this got a lot worse with MacOS Catalina, namely as it migrated to 64-bit only drivers and the removal of itunes/music App.

-So if I say the mac is overall a better choice for Music, so why I'm using a Dell XPS 15 windows?
+So if I say the mac is still overall a better choice for Music, so why I'm using a Dell XPS 15 windows?
 Main reasons are:
 * **a) Folder Tree:** I use File explorer with the [full tree visible all the time](#why-i-manage-music-using-os-folders-only).
 I've tried Finder several times but did not enjoyed their paradigms.
 Also tried to use a windows file explorer clone for mac, it was completely abandoned by the author.